-Before diving into the details of a particular programming language, we will start with the basics algorithmic thinking, and work through examples of reading and writing pseudocode for some general, mathematical, and spatial operations.
-We will then dive into the nuts and bolts of Python as a first language, and learn how to translate some basic operations into running code, in the context of representing and processing geospatial data.

-After this introduction, we will spend a large portion of the class with some of the spatial algorithms covered in the textbook.
+We will start with the basics of algorithms, and work through examples of reading and writing pseudocode for some general, mathematical, and spatial operations.
+We will then dive into the nuts and bolts of Python as a first language and learn how to translate some basic operations into running code, in the context of representing and processing geospatial data.
+We will spend a large portion of the class with the spatial algorithms covered in the textbook.
 These will help you not only understand some of the operations at the heart of GIS, but also give you practice thinking algorithmically and translating ideas to and from code.
-The third segment will review some of the most commonly-used open- and closed-source Python libraries for GIS programming.
+The class will also review some of the most commonly-used open- and closed-source Python libraries for GIS programming.